The following problems are clear signs that the electricity within a data center is uncontrolled:

 Data centers save up to 25% from their annual R&M budget

 Maintaining uptime during transition between power sources from grid power, to UPS, to generator/batteries, back to grid power is the riskiest event for downtime.
-Software-Defined Electricity maintains a stable voltage and preventing transients from poisoning the electrical network for continuous, dynamic protection from downtime.
+Digital control of the electricity during this transition maintains stable voltage and balanced current, preventing the harmful transients and spikes that trigger downtime events.

 By protecting the assets in the data center with Software-Defined Electricity during operation, the resale value of those assets is substantially higher than equipment powered by uncontrolled electricity.
 This can help offset upgrades to assets and infrastructure and improves the quality of lower tier data center’s that rely on legacy equipment.

-No matter the design, Software-Defined Electricity guarantees improvement to the electrical network stability and uptime.
+No matter data center design, digitally controlled electricity is a guaranteed improvement to the electrical network stability and uptime.

 Increased stability will be noticed in some of the following ways: